CamilCar/memory-game/README.md

 - The code to build the structure of the game was inspired from https://www.webtips.dev/memory-game-in-javascript
 - The fonts that was used was taken from  https://fonts.google.com/
 - The solution to shuffle the array was taken from https://stackoverflow.com/questions/2450954/how-to-randomize-shuffle-a-javascript-array
+- The styling of colors in CSS was used from https://mycolor.space/
-- Senior programmer Joris Bomert, helping with JavaScript for the game structure and install EsLint.
+- Senior programmer Joris Bomert, helping with JavaScript for the game structure and installing of EsLint.

 ### Media
 - The images for the cards were taken from https://pexels.com
-- The styling of colors in CSS was used from https://mycolor.space/